 Rheumatoid arthritis refers to an autoimmune disease in which the body’s immune system attacks the tissue lining of the joints.
 Later, this condition spreads across to the joints and changes the joint’s shape.
 This condition causes severe pain and swelling of the joint along with various problems with the other organs of the body.
 In the USA, rheumatoid arthritis affects almost 1.5 million Americans.
 Studies reported that rheumatoid arthritis affects women 3 times higher than men (Tayar & Suarez-Almazor, 2010).
 Other types of arthritis may include gout, lupus, ankylosing spondylitis, cervical spondylosis, fibromyalgia, facet arthritis, psoriatic arthritis, reactive arthritis, juvenile idiopathic arthritis, septic arthritis, thumb arthritis, etc.

-What Are The Symptoms Of Arthritis?
+What’s The Symptoms Of Arthritis?

 The most common symptoms of arthritis include pain, stiffness, and swelling in the joint.
 This condition also decreases the range of motion and causes redness of the skin around the joint.
 Patients with arthritis experience these symptoms usually in the morning.
-In the case of rheumatoid arthritis, a patient may feel a loss of appetite because of the inflammation produced by the immune system.
+In the case of rheumatoid arthritis, a patient may feel a loss of appetite due to the inflammation produced by the immune system.
 Severe rheumatoid arthritis also causes joint deformity and makes the patient anemic by decreasing the red blood cell count.

-What Are The Causes Of Arthritis?
+What’s The Causes Of Arthritis?

 Possible causes of arthritis may include (Kahlenberg & Fox, 2011):